TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 - **A grace period after a restart.** A restart briefly reads much of the mesh as `unavailable` while it repopulates.
 For a short window after Home Assistant starts (`startup_grace_seconds`), flagging is held back so a restart never reports a false fleet-wide outage.
 - **Scope by entity, label, area, or device**, with include and exclude, and exclude always wins.

 This is an alpha, under active testing on a live system.
-The design may still change.
 Do not rely on it for anything load-bearing until it graduates.

 Full write-up and worked examples: <https://xeazy.com/battery-entity-sentinel-blueprint/>  Questions and discussion: <https://xeazy.com/logbook/>